js-yaml vs yaml vs yamljs

 • indent (default: 2) - indentation width to use (in spaces).

-• skipInvalid (default: false) - do not throw on invalid types (like function in the safe schema) and skip pairs and single values with such types.
+• skipInvalid (default: false) - do not throw on invalid types (such as a function in the schema).
+Invalid mapping pairs and sequence items are skipped; undefined sequence items are serialized as null.

-• schema (default: DEFAULT_SCHEMA) specifies a schema to use.
+• schema (default: a YAML11_SCHEMA-based schema) - specifies a schema to use.

 • sortKeys (default: false) - if true, sort keys when dumping YAML.
 If a function, use the function to sort the keys.